KidPudel/flutter-starter-kit/ui/must_widgets.md

 - `Explanded` - to make a child widget take up the remaining available space along the main axis. **if you want to make something fill max size, use expanded** also you can use flex in case of a competition
 - `FittedBox` - to take a space of a parent
 - `Button`
-- `MediaQuery` establishes a subtree in which media query resolves to the given data (like to learn the size of the current media)
+- `MediaQuery` - establishes a subtree in which media query resolves to the given data (like to learn the size of the current media), you can find the width and the height of any device
 - `Flexible` - to scale the child widget accordingly like weight(0.5f)
 - `ClipRRect` - to round a widget (but with `Container` it is preferable to use `decoration:` istead)
 - `PreferredSize` - advertises the preferred size which can be used by parent